Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Methods

-In Algorithm~\ref{algo:multi_pass}, $\mathbf{p}$ and $\mathbf{p}_d$ denote the current and target object positions, respectively, while $m_{curr}$ and $m_{target}$ represent the corresponding source and destination modules.
-The function \texttt{DetectModule()} determines the module containing the object based on its position, and \texttt{FindPath()} computes the shortest sequence of intermediate modules using a Manhattan-based path planner.
-The function \texttt{GetActuatorsToRaise()} selects the actuators to be elevated for initiating the object’s movement toward the next module.
-Parameters $h_{raise}$ and $t_{raise}$ define the height and duration of actuator elevation, respectively, while $t_{settle}$ ensures stabilization after each transfer phase.
-If object does not pass to next module (line 10 -12) then the the $h_{raise}$ and $t_{raise}$ are increased from preferred value.
-The process iterates until the object successfully reaches the target module, confirmed by position feedback from the tracker.
+In Algorithm~\ref{algo:multi_pass}, $\mathbf{p}$ and $\mathbf{p}_d$ denote the current and target object positions, while $m_{\text{curr}}$ and $m_{\text{target}}$ represent the corresponding source and destination modules. \texttt{DetectModule()} identifies the module containing the object, and \texttt{FindPath()} computes the shortest module sequence via a Manhattan-based planner that enforces conflict-free paths: when multiple objects are manipulated simultaneously, their planned module sequences are guaranteed not to intersect, ensuring that actively manipulated objects don't occupy same modules.
+This prevents interference. \texttt{GetActuatorsToRaise()} selects actuators to elevate based on the transfer direction and module pair.
+The direction parameter $dir$ controls the lateral passing path: raising the inner shared actuator (toward A4) produces a left path, raising the outer shared actuator yields a right path, and raising both equally produces a center path, corresponding to the three transfer trajectories validated in Section~\ref{subsec:directional_passing}.
+If the object fails to reach the next module, $h_{\text{raise}}$ and $t_{\text{raise}}$ are adaptively increased for retry.